Table of Contents

-Over the last few years, the cannabis industry has been plagued by contamination and testing scandals in just about every jurisdiction with legal access.
+Over the last few years, the industry has been plagued by cannabis testing concerns such as contamination and testing scandals in just about every jurisdiction with legal access.
 One of the most prominent examples is California, where roughly 20 percent of tested batches failed state standards according to the latest data from the end of 2018.
 Most of the failures were thanks to inaccurate labeling, but about 25 percent of the failed cannabis products were rejected due to health concerns, thanks to unacceptable levels of to pesticide and solvent contamination.

 In Michigan, a medical marijuana state, the story is not much different.
-Lawmakers are working around medical marijuana shortages, and allowing sales of untested products - yet, even a few tested products are failing.
+Lawmakers are working around medical marijuana shortages, and allowing sales of untested products – yet, even a few tested products are failing.
 There have been multiple recalls already in 2019 due to chemical residues.
-California and Michigan are not alone; there are reports of tainted cannabis in just about every legal jurisdiction in North America.
+California and Michigan are not alone; there are cannabis testing concerns in just about every legal jurisdiction in North America.

 Cannabis testing labs are playing an increasingly vital role in protecting the consumer from what could be potentially harmful contaminants.
 The industry, being so new, is still working through the kinks on how to safely do so.
 Despite the strict procedures requiring testing before sale, there are no industry-wide testing protocols.
 It is leading to some very different test results.